rhsgsa/artemis-demo/clustering/README.md

 		make producer2

 1. If you stop the consumer on `node2` and start a producer, all messages should go to `node1`

+## Cleaning Up

+When the demo is over, clean everything up with

+	make clean